-Believed to have been created by a bartender at the Brooks Club in London, England, the Black Velvet was born in 1891 while the country was in mourning for Queen Victoria’s late husband, Prince Albert.
+The black velvet cocktail is, according to author Brian D. Murphy, “believed to have been created by a bartender at the Brooks Club in London, England.
+The Black Velvet was born in 1891 while the country was in mourning for Queen Victoria’s late husband, Prince Albert.
 The bartender thought Champagne was too celebratory for the occasion, so he combined it with stout.
+(A Velvet, as opposed to a Black Velvet, is made with porter instead of stout.)”
+While we extend our respects–albeit a century late–to the somber origins of this cocktail, there’s no way we can contain our enthusiasm, our rapture, our over-the-moonness for this comely cocktail.

 Black Velvet Cocktail Recipe